 Why do this?

 Contact with TB-infected cattle in neighbouring herds is another potential source of infection for your cattle.
 Infection from neighbouring herds can occur via direct contact (e.g. nose to nose) or indirect contact via contaminated equipment or aerosol spread during manure or slurry spreading.

 How to reduce your risk

 Check local TB breakdown data online

-Information on the location of ongoing and resolved TB breakdowns over the last 10 years is available on a web-based interactive map called ibTB.
+Information on the location of ongoing and resolved TB breakdowns in England and Wales over the last 10 years is available on ibTB, an online interactive map.
 Awareness of local TB breakdowns will help you to better understand the nature and scale of the disease threat to your herd.

-Defra also publish quarterly regional reports for the Low Risk Area (LRA) and Edge Area of England describing the most likely causes of TB breakdowns and providing an overview of the scale of the TB problem.
+The Animal & Plant Health Agency publishes bovine TB epidemiology reports for the Low Risk Area (LRA), Edge Area and whole of England describing the most likely causes of TB breakdowns and providing an overview of the scale of the TB problem.

 Put in place effective barriers between neighbouring herds

 It's important to maintain perimeter fencing that prevents direct contact with neighbouring cattle, as well as straying and mixing with stock from other herds.
 This can be achieved by installing double fencing.
 The boundary should be as wide as is practically possible, but at least three metres.

 This is particularly important for farms with multiple land parcels as they have more neighbours and therefore are at increased risk of being exposed to TB infection.
 If possible, you should avoid grazing cattle in fields that are adjacent to fields that have livestock in at the same time, or where manure or slurry is being spread

 Avoid sharing equipment or vehicles with other farms